COPtoLON/Knowledgebase/7. Applied Mathematics/TimeSeries.md

 - For the model to be stationary, the roots of its characteristic polynomial must lie outside the unit circle.
 - The augmented Dickey-Fuller test asses the stability of IMF and trend components.

+### Moving average model (MA)

 **MA(q) - The moving-average model of the q'th order:**
 $$X_t = \mu + \epsilon_t (\sum_{i=1}^q \theta_i \epsilon_{t-i})$$
 Where $\theta_i$ are the parameters of the model and $\mu$ is the expectation of $X_t$, and $\epsilon_i$ is white noise, simply normal random variable.

+### Autoregressive moving average model (ARMA)

+ARMA, autoregressive-moving-average(ARMA) models, are a way to describe weakly stationary stochastic processes.
+A tool for understanding a series and predicting future values.
+Its components are the Autoregressive(AR) model and the moving average(MA) model

 **ARMA(p,q), the model with p autoregressive terms and q moving-average terms.**
 $$X_t = \epsilon_t + \sum_{i=1}^p \alpha_i X_{t-i} + \sum_{i=1}^q \theta_i \epsilon_{t-i}$$

 Which also looks like this.
 $$ (1-\sum_{i=1}^p \alpha_i L^i ) X_i = (1+\sum_{i=1}^q \theta_i L^i ) \epsilon_t$$